Psychology Graduate Programs Overview

 All graduate students complete foundational courses in the basic sub-fields of psychology and then do extensive coursework and field training in their selected specialty area.

-Students in our graduate program can choose from these three degree tracks:
+Students in our graduate program can choose from these four degree tracks:

 The counseling psychology M.S. program requires 60 credit hours.
 This includes a practicum, during which students have an opportunity to practice their counseling skills under supervision.
 Students who graduate from this track have the academic background required for licensure as licensed psychological associates or licensed professional counselors.